twilio-labs/twilio-firebase-extensions/send-message/README.md

 * Twilio Account Sid: What is your Twilio Account Sid?
 You can find in in your Twilio console.

 * Twilio Auth Token: What is your Twilio Auth Token?
 You can find it in your Twilio console.
+The Auth Token is used to verify that status update webhook requests are made by Twilio.

 * Twilio phone number: What is the Twilio phone number you want to use to send messages?
 Please enter it in e.164 format.
 If you provide a Messaging Service Sid as well, the messaging service will be preferred.